okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 #### Org detail retrieval and user app listing for MyAccount API is GA in Production

-Two new endpoints for the MyAccount API (`/idp/myaccount/organization` and `/idp/myaccount/okta-applications`) allow customers to retrieve org details and get a full list of the current user's Okta apps for a particular end user.
+Two new endpoints for the MyAccount API (`/idp/myaccount/organization` and `/idp/myaccount/okta-applications`) allow customers to retrieve org details and get a full list of the current user's Okta apps.
 See [MyAccount API](https://developer.okta.com/docs/api/openapi/okta-myaccount/guides/overview/). <!-- OKTA-651405, OKTA-663355, OKTA- -->

 #### MyAccount Authenticators API is GA in Preview